eperry/ansible-plugin-cache-elasticsearch/README.md

 # STILL WORKING ON THIS
-Write "Filteredlist of" any Ansible Cache-able variables to Elasticsearch Reading has not been implemented yet.
+Write list of any Ansible Cache-able variables to Elasticsearch Reading has not been implemented yet.

 {{CWD}}/plugins/cache/elasticsearch.py = plugin to write selected ansible varibles to elasticsearch